Native Woodland Trust

 The Native Woodland Trust is an Irish environmental non-governmental organisation established in 2000 with the aims of restoring and protecting Irish native woodland.
 The Trust is dedicated to protecting the remains of Ireland's ancient woodlands from further damage and destruction, letting them grow again, and the restoration of woodland across Ireland using native tree species.

 Governance

 The Trust's model is a voluntary board of trustees and small core staff with volunteers in local areas.
 The Trust is registered under 'Irish Woodland Trust' but trades as Native Woodland Trust.
 The Native Woodland Trust is a member of the Irish Environmental Network and the Irish Environmental Pillar.
 The Trust is a membership organisation with a subscription magazine, WOODLAND.

-Stated Aims and Principles
+Aims and principles

 The Trust's stated aims and principles are as follows: